 It’s at times confusing and maddening.
 So let me try to sort it out in a dispassionate way.

 Most of us enthusiasts ride around work and family commitments, are older, less skilled, heavier, don’t ride as much, as long, as fast or as powerfully, try to ride with our buddies rather than escape from them, and pay dearly for our gear.
 Our spouses?
 Not always happy with us.
 (See MAMIL on the right) But let’s hope we are better paid, better looking, and happier people.
-Or at least two out those three.
-You pick ‘em.
+Or at least two out of those three.
+You pick.

-So as a starting point, both weight and aero as promoted by most bike companies have a much greater effect on separating out pro riders than it does enthusiasts.
+As a starting point, both weight and aero as promoted by most bike companies have a much greater effect on separating out pro riders than it does enthusiasts.
 It benefits us for sure to ride with lighter, more aero components but it’s just one of the things that separate us.
 Ways 1 though 6 above matter more if you want to ride faster on your bike.

 When weight matters most…